asorbini/hello-perftest/README.md

   ```

 - Modify [`hello_perftest_interfaces/CMakeLists.txt`](hello_perftest_interfaces/CMakeLists.txt) to process the custom
-  message definitions, generate the required source code, built it into a
+  message definitions, generate the required source code, build them into a
-  libraries, and install it so that the types may be used by other packages.
+  library, and install the resulting artifacts so that the types may be used by
+  other packages.

   - Load packages `std_msgs` and `rosidl_default_generators`.
 Dependencies
     are loaded usign CMake's `find_package()` function.
 All required search